ECSIM/gopem/README.md

 ## Cite

-If you use OPEM in your research , please cite this paper :
+If you use OPEM in your research , please cite this paper:

 ```bibtex
 @article{Haghighi2018,